jammycakes/badbehavior.net/README.md

  * A local SQL Server 2008 Express named instance called SQLEXPRESS with a database called BadBehavior is needed to run the unit tests.
-   The user account running the script should be granted dbo privileges to this database to create the tables and stored procedures.
+   The user account running the script should be granted dbo privileges to this database to create the log table.

 Installation
 ------------